jnesss/roborok/README.md

 ## 📖 Related Content

-[**Recursive Automation: Using AI to Train Better AI for Game Bots**](https://jnesss.github.io/2025/03/23/recursive-automation.html) - Detailed blog post about the development process, challenges in OCR implementation, and how Claude AI was used to help train the computer vision models.
+- [**Recursive Automation: Using AI to Train Better AI for Game Bots**](https://jnesss.github.io/2025/03/23/recursive-automation.html) - Detailed blog post about the development process, challenges in OCR implementation, and how Claude AI was used to help train the computer vision models.

+- [**Video Demo: RoboRok in Action**](https://youtube.com/your-video-url-here) - Early demonstration of the project showing how computer vision is used to automate the Rise of Kingdoms tutorial.
+Note: The project has evolved from Go to Python since this video was created, but the core concepts remain the same.

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.